 In opposition to the conventional practice, the format of the studio is lecture intensive and driven by innovation in the response to real questions addressing social and environmental challenges.
 Design is addressed as a tool of research and investigation.
 Architecture faculty and students explore a range of design investigations, expand knowledge, and confront the challenges of the contemporary built environment.
-The design area of study functions as the central focus of instruction where all knowledge and skills acquired in other courses converge.
-Students will learn to probe and carry an in-depth research and reformulation of the problems and issues through the design process.
 They shall employ design thinking and design research and analysis that lead to an innovative and an in-depth formulation of the problems or design challenges.
 Through a rigorous design process, students shall master an integrated approach to architectural design taking into consideration diversity of parameters, namely: human needs (immediate, unfulfilled, and latent), socio-cultural patterns, as well as environmental, technological, and urban factors.
 They shall develop a fluency in divergent thinking and the capacity to evaluate different options leading to an integrated solution that effectively answers to all design parameters.
 Students shall demonstrate an ability to creatively utilize and integrate innovative materials, innovative building technology, and environmental control systems in architectural design.
 They shall learn to answer to site conditions and social challenges into a comprehensive building design proposal.